Capital punishment in Peru

 Capital punishment in Peru was last used in 1979.
 In the same year, the death penalty was abolished for ordinary crimes.
 Peru is one of seven countries that has abolished capital punishment for "ordinary crimes only."
 Peru voted in favor of the United Nations moratorium on the death penalty in 2007, 2008, 2010, 2012, 2014, 2016, 2018, and 2020.
-Peru is not a member state to the Second Optional Protocol to the International Covenant on Civil and Political Rights.
+Peru is not a signatory to the Second Optional Protocol to the International Covenant on Civil and Political Rights.

 History

 Peru's final execution took place on January 20, 1979, when Julio Vargas Garayar, a 26-year-old Air Force sergeant, was shot by a firing squad for selling classified political information to Chile, who were then considered political enemies of Peru.
 Vargas was arrested on October 12, 1978, while trying to enter an air base in Talara; he was accused of attempting to enter the base to collect classified information from it.
 After a brief trial before a military tribunal, Vargas was convicted of the charges.
 He was formally ordered to pay 100,000 pesos and simultaneously sentenced to death on December 14, 1978; his appeal to the Supreme Council of Military Justice was rejected the day before his execution, and he was summarily stripped of his honors, dishonorably discharged, and executed at 6:00 AM.
 Some consider the execution to be controversial to this date; Vargas's daughter and other members of his surviving family claim that Peruvian officials forced a confession from Vargas by using torture.

 Later in 1979, Peru abolished the death penalty for crimes committed during peacetime, specifying via an amendment in their Constitution that such executions were therefore abolished.
 However, the Constitution did not abolish executions for six specific wartime crimes: treason, genocide, crimes against humanity, terrorism, war crimes, and murder.